ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-api/index.md

 | ## Updating Charts Using Partial Options
 |
 | `AgChart` exposes an `updateDelta()` static method to allow partial updates to an existing charts configuration.
-| To assist with state management, the complete applied options state can be retrieve by calling `getOptions()` on the
+| To assist with state management, the complete applied options state can be retrieved by calling `getOptions()` on the
 | chart instance.
 |
 | <chart-example title='Update with Partial AgChartOptions' name='update-partial' type='typescript'></chart-example>